Frequently asked questions

 Questions about onshore gasOpen allClose all

 Onshore gas is extracted through wells that are drilled into the ground.
 Conventional gas resources are trapped within layers of permeable rock, which allows liquid and gas to flow through – this makes it possible to extract using conventional techniques.
-Unconventional gas resources are trapped within less permeable rocks such as shale or coal, which need techniques like hydraulic fracturing to extract the gas.
+Unconventional gas resources are trapped within less permeable rocks such as shale or coal.
+Techniques like hydraulic fracturing are used to assist in gas extraction of unconventional gas resources.

 Predicting the long-term impacts of CSG can be difficult due to the potential cumulative and regional impacts of multiple gas developments.
 CSIRO GISERA’s research on the impacts of gas must therefore consider variations in: